 IIHF World Championships

 Each spring, the IIHF organizes the Ice Hockey World Championships where 16 national teams compete for the annual title.
 NHLPA members make up the bulk of many team rosters, as the passion to perform on behalf of their native countries adds an undeniable level of excitement to the tournament.
-Russia defeated Slovakia 6-2 to capture the gold medal at the 76th World Championship in 2012, held in Helsinki, Finland and Stockholm, Sweden.
+Sweden defeated Switzerland 5-1 to capture the gold medal at the 77th World Championship in 2013, held in Helsinki, Finland and Stockholm, Sweden.